Transport and phase separation of active Brownian particles in fluctuating environments: Active Brownian particle with fluctuations

-In this section, we commence by a brief review of the ABP model in homogeneous environment (which we refer to as the conventional ABP model).
-We continue by building up a model for an ABP via introducing fluctuations into the conventional description of ABP.
-We then analytically investigate the effect of these fluctuations on the PDF of the displacements and the MSD of the fluctuating ABPs, using sub-ordination approach.
-Finally, we support our theoretical predictions by extensive simulation results.
+In this section, we start with a brief review of the ABP model in homogeneous environment (which we refer to as the conventional ABP model).
+We continue by building up a modified ABP model by introducing fluctuations into the conventional description.
+We then analytically investigate the effect of these fluctuations on the PDF of the displacements and the MSD, using the sub-ordination approach.
+To complete the discussion of the single-particle dynamics, we support our theoretical predictions by numerical results.